muehlburger/blog.muehlburger.at/content/posts/2016-03-31-how-to-convert-a-pdf-file-to-png-using-image-magick.md

 +++
-author = "Herbert Mühlburger"
 categories = ["HowTo"]
 date = "2016-03-31T08:27:56+00:00"
-tags = ["convert", "image converstion", "image manipulation"] title = "How to convert a .PDF file to .PNG using Image Magick" type = "post" url = "/2016/03/how-to-convert-a-pdf-file-to-png-using-image-magick/"
+tags = ["convert", "image converstion", "image manipulation"] title = "How to convert a .PDF file to .PNG using Image Magick" url = "/2016/03/how-to-convert-a-pdf-file-to-png-using-image-magick/"
 +++

-<a href="http://www.imagemagick.org" target="_blank">ImageMagick</a> is a powerfull tool to manipulate images.
+[ImageMagick](http://www.imagemagick.org) is a powerfull tool to manipulate images.
 If you want to convert a .PDF to an .PNG file use the following command:

 `convert -verbose -density 300 -trim input.pdf -quality 100 -sharpen 0x1.0 -background white -flatten output.png`